Home > About us > Personal finance > Government support to help you keep your home warm this winter

 If you live in Scotland

-Your one-time Winter Heating Payment should be paid sometime between the middle of December 2023 and end of January 2024.
+Your one-time Winter Heating Payment should be paid sometime between December and February.

 You’ll get a letter from Social Security Scotland to let you know when your payment is on its way.